You have no items in your shopping cart.

 Understanding Fiberglass Types

-Fiberglass is made from extremely fine glass fibers, formed intomats or woven into fabrics.
+Fiberglass is made from extremely fine glass fibers, formed into mats or woven into fabrics.
 These reinforcements are combined with resin to create strong, water-resistant structures perfect for marine use.

 Here are the primary types of fiberglass available at True Composites: